 Currently, the most commonly used solder mask is liquid photo imageable solder masks.
-There are several LPI methods, for example, silk screen printing, curtain coating, electrostatic spray, and air spray.
+There are several LPI methods: silk screen printing, curtain coating, electrostatic spray, and air spray.

 Since the introduction of Liquid Photo Imageable Solder Masks (LPI) in the late 1980s, it has continued to be applied on printed circuit boards, such as rigid PCB, rigid-flex PCB, and flexible PCBs.
 LPI solder mask is by far the most common type of solder resists used today.
-LPI is more reliable, can be printed very accurately, and makes better contact with the board’s surface and the copper features on which they’re applied to protect.
-LPI solder mask is an epoxy-based material, so it is very durable and nearly impossible to remove once it has been cured.
-There are various methods to apply LPISM ink, such as screen printing, curtain coating, electrostatic spray, air spray, etc.
+LPI is more reliable, can be printed very accurately, and makes better contact with the board’s surface and the copper features they’re applied to protect.
+LPI solder mask is an epoxy-based material, so it is very durable and nearly impossible to remove once cured.
+Various methods use LPISM ink, such as screen printing, curtain coating, electrostatic spray, air spray, etc.